redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 'Social-republican,' was the term he used, not 'Socialist' or 'proletarian.'
-The seventeen points of the programme of the Communist League had demanded a republic with socialistic institutions, a Republic with equal suffagae [sic] for all, which should free the peasants of all feudal burdens, assure the workers a livelihood by national workshops, the breaking of the power of the aristocracy of finance for the benefit of industry and the petty-bourgeoisie, a state bank to replace the
+The seventeen points of the programme of the Communist League had demanded a republic with socialistic institutions, a Republic with equal suffrage for all, which should free the peasants of all feudal burdens, assure the workers a livelihood by national workshops, the breaking of the power of the aristocracy of finance for the benefit of industry and the petty-bourgeoisie, a state bank to replace the